 Catastrophic antiphospholipid syndrome

 Catastrophic antiphospholipid syndrome (CAPS) is a type of “thrombotic storm,” in which multiple clots suddenly form.
-It affects a small minority of patients with APS, progressively damaging several organs.
+It affects a

 Blood clots abruptly develop all over the body, resulting in multiple organ failure.
 Why it happens is unclear.